This post may contain Affiliate Links. Please see my Disclaimer for more details.

-Summer Vegetables: After vegetables cools off, place in an airtight container in the fridge for 7 days max.
+Summer Vegetables: After vegetables cool off, place in an airtight container in the fridge for 7 days max.

 Reheating: Blackened Shrimp: Pop in a 350-degree oven for 10 minutes.

-Summer Vegetables: Turn on heat to medium, add all ingredients in a small or medium sauce pan, cook until mixture is hot.
+Summer Vegetables: Turn on heat to medium, add all ingredients in a small or medium saucepan, and cook until mixture is hot.
 About 10 minutes or less.

 latest Recipe Video: